 Working behind the scenes, cloud storage seamlessly supports the iconik asset management system, hosting and delivering proxy and full-resolution content while keeping it instantly available for editing, metadata extraction, and AI or other processing.
 And because cloud storage is built with object storage instead of RAID, it offers the extreme durability needed to keep valuable content highly protected with the infinite scalability needed to grow capacity on demand.

-This was the seamless, real-time solution that Loren had envisioned, with all of the benefits of a truly cloud-delivered and cloud-enabled solution.
+This was the seamless, real-time solution that Goldfarb had envisioned, with all of the benefits of a truly cloud-delivered and cloud-enabled solution.
 Both iconik and Backblaze services can be scaled up in minutes and the pricing is transparent and affordable.
 He doesn’t pay for services or storage he doesn’t use and he was able to phase out his on-site servers.

 Migrating Existing Content Archive to the Cloud

-Everwell then shipped the Fireball back to the Backblaze data center where all of the content was securely uploaded to their B2 account. iconik then scanned and identified the content and linked it to the existing iconik records.
+Everwell then shipped the Backblaze Fireball back to the Backblaze data center where all of the content was securely uploaded to their Backblaze B2 account. iconik then scanned and identified the content and linked it to the existing iconik records.
 The result was an extremely fast migration of an existing content archive to a new cloud-based MAM that was immediately ready for production work.

 Everwell’s media ingest workflow

-Cloud Simplicity and Efficiency, with Growth for the Future
+Cloud Simplicity and Efficiency, With Growth for the Future

-With a cloud-based asset management and storage solution in place, production teams like Loren’s can have creative freedom and add significant new capabilities.
+With a cloud-based asset management and storage solution in place, production teams like Everwell’s can have creative freedom and add significant new capabilities.
 They can be free to add new editors and producers on the fly and at a moment’s notice, and let them ingest new content from any location and use a single interface to keep track of every project in their expanding asset library.